 Flattered by Degas’ invitation, Cassatt accepted and joined the group, which had shown independently for several years.
 Cassatt also joined Berthe Morisot, who showed with the Impressionists, as the only other woman in the group.
 Critic Henry Bacon, a friend of the Cassatt family, accused the Impressionists of having a “disease of the eye.”
 However, his wife Lucy Bacon often sought Cassatt’s advice as a skilled painter.

 Degas and Cassatt?

 Having seen Degas’ work in 1875 in an art dealer’s window shop, Cassatt stated, “I used to go and flatten my nose against that window and absorb all I could of his art.”
 She continued, “It changed my life.
 I saw art then as I wanted to see it.”
-Like true peers, Degas and Cassatt supported each other professionally.
+Like, true peers, Degas, and Cassatt supported each other professionally.
 Degas was impressed by Cassatt’s draftsman abilities, the only female artist he had supposedly so complimented.
-Cassatt picked up on Degas passion for pastels and also purchased one of his works and brought it home, making the piece the first Impressionist work to grace American soil.
-It is said that Degas and Cassatt shared an unique and intimate relationship, but in what context?
+Cassatt picked up on Degas’s passion for pastels and also purchased one of his works and brought it home, making the piece the first Impressionist work to grace American soil.
+It is said that Degas and Cassatt shared a unique and intimate relationship, but in what context?